ASHIQ02KHAN/C-programme/README.md

-this is about loop problems in c programming2
+this is about loop problems in c programming and here u can find all necessary loops problems